UK Single-Single Number Plate Registry

 Y 2 was originally issued on 25th November 1903 to Arthur Thring of Bath and was registered to a Benz.
 At some point it was transferred to a local farmer who one day had an accident and that was the last seen of the plate.

 Y 3 was originally issued on 25th November 1903 to Arthur Thring of Bath and was registered to a Benz.
 It was allowed to lapse in 1906.
 In 1910 it was reissued to Sir George Neville who registered it to a Mercedes.
-It's now registered to a vintage Mercedes year unknown, and I suspect is non transferrable.
+It's now registered to a vintage 1921 Mercedes, and I suspect is non transferable.

 Y 5